RSS3-Network/Protocol/README.md

 ## Contributing

-RSS3 is a community-based project, built with an open ecosystem and creative developers, and we thank every one for their participation.
+RSS3 is a community-based project, built with an open ecosystem and creative developers, and we thank every one for the participation.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)